* Tancredi returns to Allenberg as CEO six weeks after split

 An official at Allenberg's Cordova, Tennessee, headquarters declined to comment.

-Nicosia has long been the dynamic public face of Allenberg, which was founded in 1921 just outside Memphis, the epicenter of U.S. cotton trading.
-It has almost 300 employees.
+Founded in 1921 just outside Memphis, the epicenter of U.S. cotton trading, it now has almost 300 employees.